CMSgov/ab2d-sample-client-bash/README.md

 These clients are provided as examples, but they are fully functioning (with some modifications) in the production environment.
 Feel free to use them as a reference.
 When used in production (even for testing purposes), these clients have the ability to download PII/PHI information.
 You should therefore ensure the environment in which these scripts are run is secured in a way to allow for storage of PII/PHI.
 Additionally, when used in the production environment the scripts will require use of your production credentials.
 As such, please ensure that your credentials are handled in a secure manner and not printed to logs or the terminal.
 Ensuring the privacy of data is the responsibility of each user and/or organization.

+## Prerequisites

+`jq` must be installed.
+It is usually installed in a linux environment but on a MacOS, you can install it by typing `brew install jq`

 ## Bash Client